SafaMADDOURI/Kamscan/README.md

 - The script uses parallel processing with multiple CPUs to speed up the computation of statistical tests.
 - The number of top tags meeting the statistical criteria  will be selected and stored in a file in the output folder.
 - If `--cpm  normalization_file.txt` is provided, the script will perform Counts Per Million (CPM) normalization using this file, otherwise, the statistical test is performed without normalization.
-### `-t, --top_tags`:

-- If the value of `--top_tags` is between 0 and 1 (e.g., 0.9), it will select the corresponding percentage of the best results (e.g., 0.9 will select the top 90%).
-- If the value is greater than 1 (e.g., 100), it will select the exact number of top results (e.g., 100 will select the top 100 results).

 ## Dependecies:
 To run this script, you will need the following Python packages: